ManticoreGamesInc/platform-documentation/src/api/uicontainer.md

 # UIContainer

 A UIContainer is a type of UIControl.
 All other UI elements must be a descendant of a UIContainer to be visible.
 It does not have a position or size.
 It is always the size of the entire screen.
 It has no properties or functions of its own, but inherits everything from CoreObject.
+Inherits from [UIControl](uicontrol.md).

 ## Properties